Dallas Ft. Worth Federal Executive Board

 Immediately before joining the Dallas Ft.
 Worth Federal Executive Board, December 2016, Ms. Anderson served as a Supervisory Immigration Services Officer at USCIS Texas Service Center, collaborating with and assisting internal and external federal agencies in identifying training needs to thwart possible threats to National Security and public safety.

-Anderson holds a Bachelor of Science Degree in Psychology, and is currently pursuing a Juris Doctorate in Law.
+Anderson holds a Bachelor of Science Degree in Psychology, and is currently pursuing a Juris Doctorate.
 She has earned certifications as Master Trainer and Professional Coach.
-Ms. Anderson has been married 26 years to James Anderson, a 30-year Counterterrorism Officer with DHS, U.S. Customs and Border Protection; they have one daughter.
+Ms. Anderson has one daughter.

 Ms. Anderson attributes much of her success, professionalism, and longevity to her mentors, Shirley Lyn Hickman, Kirt Thompson, and Chris Humphries.
 Ms. Anderson’s motto is….”just be lovely”.

 Crystal M. Cherry is currently serving as the Deputy Director for the Dallas-Fort Worth Federal Executive Board (DFW FEB).
 Ms. Cherry began her government career in 2011, as a trained Emergency Medical Technician in the United States Air Force.
 During her transition from the Air Force, she joined the U.S. Department of Homeland Security, Transportation Security Administration (TSA) at the Dallas Ft.
 Worth (DFW) International Airport.

 During her time at TSA, she served as a Transportation Security Officer conducting pre-board security screening of persons, carry-on luggage, and operated advanced security screening equipment to identify dangerous objects.
 Ms. Cherry went on to hold multiple detail positions in media to assist TSA and the Dallas-Fort Worth International Airport.
 She quickly became the spokesperson for TSA News projects along with other creative communication accomplishments.
 For example, she produced and edited a video that broadcast daily on all monitors throughout the DFW airport allowing 60K passengers to better understand TSA’s divesting policy of enhancing checkpoint efficiency.